NVIDIA/nvbench/docs/best_practices.md

 NVBENCH_BENCH(sequence_bench);
 ```

-If we run the benchmark now, results are displayed without issues.
-Users may notice, especially in a multi-GPU environment, that many results are collected more than expected:
+When the benchmark is executed, results are displayed without issues.
+However, users, particularly in a multi-GPU environment, may observe that more results are collected than expected:

 ```bash
 user@nvbench-test:~/nvbench/build/bin$ ./sequence_bench